sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October 2023 and as of 7 January 2024, 4,042 Palestinians, including 606 children were injured in the West Bank, including East Jerusalem.
 Of them, 3,929 have been injured by forces, 92 by settlers and 21 by either Israeli forces or settlers.
 Of the total injuries, 51 per cent were reported in the context of search-and-arrest and other operations, 37 per cent in demonstrations and 8 per cent during settler related attacks against Palestinians.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023\. ((40 for #7))

+* This brings to 326 the number of Palestinian fatalities in the West Bank, including East Jerusalem, since 7 October 2023 and as of 7 January 2024\.
+Among the fatalities were 84 children.
+Additionally, two Palestinians from the West Bank were killed while carrying out an attack in Israel on 30 November.
+The number of Palestinians killed in the West Bank, including East Jerusalem, in 2023 (507) marks the highest number of Palestinians killed in the West Bank since OCHA started recording casualties in 2005\. ((44 for #5))

 ### Displacement (West Bank)